neox5/gotex/gotex_workspace_system .md

 token/ – foundational definitions (positions, tokens) (done)

-scanner/ – depends only on token
+scanner/ – depends only on token (done)

+ast/ - no dependencies

 parser/ – depends on scanner and token